-Guidelines for Saving Money – It is often dream of most common people to become rich.
+Guidelines for Saving Money – It is often the dream of most common people to become rich.
 The definition of “rich” for some people means to have a big house, a big car and to have a big bank balance.
-However this definition is not true in complete sense.
-To justify this ask yourself one question : As of today do you have more money than you had in the last month?
-If answer to this question is yes then you have taken one step towards becoming rich.
-If the answer is no then you have to begin self-introspection regarding your habit of spending money.
+However, this definition is not true incomplete sense.
+To justify this, ask yourself one question: As of today do you have more money than you had in the last month?
+If the answer to this question is yes, then you have taken one step towards becoming rich.
+If the answer is no, then you have to begin self-introspection regarding your habit of spending money.

-When it comes to habit of spending money I’m reminded by famous saving money quotes which goes as :
+When it comes to the habit of spending money, I’m reminded by famous saving money quotes which go as :

 “A penny saved is a penny earned” – Benjamin Franklin

 This means it is very useful to save money than you already have as compared to earning more and spending more.
 I’m also reminded of another quote when it comes to money.

 This particular phrase was used by Benjamin Franklin in advice to a young tradesman.
 This means that you can generate a good amount of money by utilising time efficiently.